ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

     print("Announcement:", speaker.speak())

-announce(Dog())  # OK, Dog has speak()
+announce(Dog())  # Dog has speak()
 ## Announcement: woof
-announce(Robot())  # OK, Robot has speak()
+announce(Robot())  # Robot has speak()
 ## Announcement: beep-boop
 ```

-Even though `Dog` and `Robot` do not inherit from `Speaker` (and are not related to each other at all), the static type checker will accept them as valid arguments to `announce` because they structurally conform to the `Speaker` protocol by implementing the required method.
+Even though `Dog` and `Robot` do not inherit from `Speaker` (and are not related to each other at all),
+the static type checker will accept them as valid arguments to `announce` because they structurally conform to the `Speaker` protocol by implementing the required method.
 This is the power of structural typing.
 The type checker treats `Dog` and `Robot` as subtypes of `Speaker` because they have the right `speak()` method signature.
 If we tried to pass an object that lacks a `speak()` method (or has an incompatible signature), the type checker would flag an error, ensuring type safety.

-Protocols are primarily a static concept--they are enforced by type checkers, not by the Python runtime (by default).
+Protocols are primarily a static concept--they are enforced by type checkers, not by the Python runtime.
 Unlike an abstract base class (ABC), a protocol doesn't require classes to formally subclass it, and Python will not produce an error at runtime if a required method is missing.
 For example, in the code above, if we call `announce(Dog())` and `Dog.speak` is missing or misnamed, we would only find out at runtime via an `AttributeError`.
-The protocol helps catch such issues before runtime by using tools like Mypy.
+A static type checker catches protocol mismatches before runtime.
 The protocols defined in `typing` are optional and have no runtime effect on their own.
 This means you can use them freely for type annotations without incurring runtime overhead or restrictions.
 Protocols do inherit from `abc.ABC`, but by default `isinstance()` and `issubclass()` checks against a protocol will not work without an explicit opt-in.